EpistasisLab/tpot/docs/sources/documentation/pipeline_operators/models/classifiers/svm/LinearSVC.md

         Input DataFrame for fitting the classifier
     C: float
         Penalty parameter C of the error term.
-    loss: int
+    penalty: int
-        Integer used to determine the loss function (either 'hinge' or 'squared_hinge') fit_intercept : int
+        Integer used to specify the norm used in the penalization (l1 or l2)
-        Whether to calculate the intercept for this model (even for True, odd for False)
+    dual: bool
+        Select the algorithm to either solve the dual or primal optimization problem.

 Returns
 -------